Don't see what you're looking for?

 Ctrl button and pressing:

 0(zero) to reset the page to 100% (the default) — not supported in IE.

 The Zoom function is usually located in the

 View menu when menus are displayed.
 Most modern browsers have hidden these settings to preserve the space at the top of the page because newer monitors are wider but not as tall.
 Look for the Zoom settings in the Options or Toolbar icons.

-Several documents on this site are provided in PDF, a format that displays content correctly whatever program created it.
+Several documents on this site are provided in PDF.

 A number in brackets — e.g. (PDF–250 KB) — indicates the size of the document in Kilobytes (KB) or Megabytes (MB).

 In most cases, these documents will display inside current versions of browsers like Firefox, Edge and Chrome without the need for plugins.
 However, not all browsers support enhanced features like filling out embedded forms before printing them.